Bon Voyage Magazine

 Emma Sloley is a freelance travel writer who contributes to Travel + Leisure, New York, Gourmet Traveller, Coastal Living, W, and Jetsetter.
 She was previously an editor at Elegant Bride and, before that, Harper’s Bazaar Australia, and she currently divides her time between New York City and Mérida.

-Latest Article: 6 Hours In: Progreso, Mérida, in Mexico
+Latest Article: 8 Best Things to Do in Progreso, Mérida, in Mexico

 Chanize Thorpe is a Brides magazine veteran and a honeymoon personal travel planner for Jetsetter.
 She is also an editor at Condé Nast's HotelChatter.
 Chanize has contributed to Destination Weddings & Honeymoons, Budget Travel, Fodors.com, and Conde Nast Traveler.
 She lives in New York but is always happiest in the Caribbean.

 Latest Article: How to Sneak Alcohol on a Cruise Ship

 Matt Villano has written for The New York Times, The Wall Street Journal, San Francisco Chronicle, Time, Coastal Living, Forbes, Maxim, and Sunset.
 Matt blogs about travel for Expedia Viewfinder and Wandering Pod.
 He is based in Healdsburg, California, and, because he loves whales, his favorite place to cruise is Southeast Alaska.

 Latest Article: The Top 10 Concierge Programs at Sea

 California-based freelance writer Joe Yogerst has been visiting the Caribbean for more than 20 years.
 His stories on the region have appeared in National Geographic Traveler, Islands Magazine, and Travel + Leisure.
 Yogerst is also the author of the book Caribbean Chic.